sslcommerz/SSLCommerz-Laravel/README.md

 ### To Show sslcommerz gateway page inside a popup (optional)

-* We provide a simple solution to show sslcommerz gateway page inside popup.
-To integrate it, You need to have a `<button>` with following properties -
+* If you use blade templates, we provide a simple solution to show sslcommerz gateway page inside popup.
+To integrate it, You need to have a `<button>` with following properties in your blade file -

     * id="sslczPayBtn"
     * endpoint=[your ajax route]